 - This whole procedure can then be replicated with data from patents and scientific publications, giving rise to technological fitness and scientific fitness.
 These data allow a complete and original analysis of the economic competitiveness (products and services) of countries and their prospects (technology and science)

-- The product taxonomy network is built for each country including temporal development.
-From this, through appropriate Machine Learning and artificial intelligence algorithms, the production probabilities of new products can be defined.
-In this way the possible development trajectories for each country are identified.
+- The product taxonomy network is built for each country, including temporal development.
+From this, through appropriate Machine Learning and Artificial Intelligence algorithms, the production probabilities of new products can be identified.
+In this way, the possible development trajectories for each country are identified.

-This series of innovative and trans-disciplinary elements has allowed an analysis and forecast of the economic growth of countries at a higher level than traditional analyzes.
-Over the past three years the World Bank (IFC-World Bank) has shown great interest in these new methods and has established an intense collaboration with our group.
-Five people of the group have been appointed official consultants of IFC-World bank and for some months the Fitness method is officially present on the World Bank website .
+This series of innovative and trans-disciplinary elements has made possible an analysis and forecast of the economic growth of countries at a higher level of accuracy than traditional analyses.
+Over the past three years, the World Bank (IFC-World Bank) has shown great interest in these new methods and has established an intense collaboration with our group.
+Five people of the group have been appointed official consultants of IFC-World bank, and for some months the fitness method has been officially present on the World Bank website .

 Finally, the Joint Research Center of the EU Commission has recently adopted these new methodologies for the analysis of the competitiveness of EU countries and for the optimal development and planning of innovation.